Skip to main content

 Paid

-• Learn how to use Elixir's built-in library to clean up your code
+• Utilize Elixir's built-in library to enhance and streamline your code

-• Grasp all of the different pieces of syntax in common Elixir programs
+• Understand the diverse elements of syntax in common Elixir programs

-• Develop a web app using Phoenix that can be expanded in a variety of different ways
+• Develop a versatile web app using Phoenix

-• Master the OAuth flow by authenticating users with the Github Public OAuth service
+• Perfect the OAuth flow by authorizing users via the Github Public OAuth service

 Requirements:

-• Basic understanding of another programming language - Javascript, Ruby, C#, PHP, or similar
+• Basic understanding of another programming language, such as Javascript, Ruby, C#, PHP, or similar

 Who this course is for:

-• This course is for anyone looking to learn Elixir and Phoenix
+• This course is perfect for anyone eager to learn Elixir and Phoenix

 What you'll learn:

-• Understand common Elixir syntax and design patterns
+• Comprehend common Elixir syntax and design patterns

-• Master the OAuth flow with Phoenix for authentication
+• Master OAuth flow with Phoenix for user authentication

 This is a demo lesson (10:00 remaining)